-When you ride on gravel surfaces the handlebars will feel wobbly and unsettled, almost as though they're mounted on rubber.
+As you ride on gravel the bars will feel wobbly and unsettled, almost as thought they're mounted on rubber.
 Most riders try to hold the bars in a firm grip, but that's NOT what they should do.
 Instead they should relax their grip and allow the bars to wander a bit, moving slightly within their hands.
 Keep your elbows loose.
 Don't get tense.
-Don't try to "man-handle" the bars.
-And don't panic.

 You won't be making sharp turns in gravel.
 Directional control won't come from physically turning the bars left or right - instead it comes from subtle movements of your knees against the tank, your toes on the footpegs, and your body positioning on the bike.
 Instead of "turning" the bike, you'll be "heading" in a certain direction.